About the Writer

-Bayu’s interests are on traditional politics, decentralization, political corruption and government networks.
+Bayu’s interests are on the politics of aristocracy, land politics, assymmetrical decentralization and public policy.
 His PhD research focuses on the question why some aristocrats have staged successful political comebacks in post-Suharto politics, while others have failed to do so.
 Since Indonesia’s democratization process began in 1998, some areas have witnessed the revival of traditional aristocratic institutions that existed before 1945.
 In those areas, it has become common for aristocrats to compete for positions in the executive and legislative branches of government, build successful business networks, and fulfill important cultural and religious functions.
 In South Sulawesi province for instance, nine out of twenty-four district heads have aristocratic backgrounds.
 Similarly, the position of Yogyakarta’s local aristocracy has been guaranteed by national law since 2012.
 However, aristocrats have not been successful everywhere.
 In North Maluku, for instance, the wife of the Sultan of Ternate failed in her bid to become mayor of Ternate.
 Which factors explain the success or failure of aristocrats in Indonesian regions?
 Is it the role of a particular aristocratic family under Dutch colonial rule that predetermined its fate in the current polity?
 Is it the particular stance of aristocratic leaders’ vis-à-vis the 1945 revolution that is decisive?
 What was the role of the New Order?
 Or are historical factors completely irrelevant and the outcome of aristocratic bids for power today is determined solely by institutional and structural factors, such electoral reforms and forms of capital accumulation?

 - PhD (Australian National University – Dept. of Political and Social Change, 2019).
-Thesis (with No Revision): Defending the Sultanate’s Land: Yogyakarta, Control over Land and Aristocratic Power in Indonesia.
-Download Abstract Here
+Thesis (with No Revision): Defending the Sultanate’s Land: Yogyakarta, Aristocratic Power and Control over Land in Post-Autocratic Indonesia.
+Download Full Thesis Here

 - Master of Public Policy/ M.Pub.Pol (Australian National University – Crawford School of Economics and Government , 2009).